 - Adults whose main psychological concern is an anxiety or trauma condition (or both)

-- OCD, BDD, HD, PTSD, Depersonalisation, Mysophonia, other panic/anxiety/phobic conditions
+- OCD, BDD, Hoarding Disorder, PTSD, Depersonalisation, Mysophonia, and other panic/anxiety/phobic conditions

 - If taking medication, must be a ‘stable dose’ – meaning you aren’t currently testing out different tablets and dosages